AndyCYao/personal_webpage/content/courses/cmpt383.md

 Go didn't add `destructors`, instead, the `defer` keyword allows statements to run after function ends, effectively Go programmers adds `deferobject.close()`

+--

+Go does not have inheritence, instead, it has concept of embed. so if structA  has structB inside, and structC.
+StructA is of a separate type than structB and structC.

+need to understand how Go methods and functions interact with __method sets__

+in __Go__, some key words are bound at language design time, and  can't be unbound, like __For loop__

+There are two binding time

+__Compile Time Binding (Static Binding)__ vs __Runtime Binding (Dynamic Binding)__

+different languages decide on the binding differently, runtime binding gives more flexibility, while compile time binding lets you find mistakes much faster.

+Go, C++, Java, Haskell -> are all compiled time binding  languages,

+Javascript, Python, Ruby, Scheme/Lisp -> are all binding done at runtime.

+the bindings are not all distinct like this, all languages implement a mix of both

+#### Memory Allocation

+Static  -> compile time - eg. global variable , the original Fortran only had static memory variables. but problem is, when we start using functions, we want functions to have their own local variables. so static allocated programs had a hard time accomodating for local variables. which leads to...

+Stack (or call stack)  -> is created in run time, each stack contains __stack frame__ that stores the local variables at the current function.and automatically pop when the function exits.

+Heap ( dynamic)

+__Summary Of Go__
+easy language for getting a job, write a web server etc.